dillonwd6086/dillonwd6086.github.io/_posts/2019-05-25-dotnetcore-mysql-sproc-validator.markdown

 ---
 layout: post
-title:  "Dotnet Core SPROC Validation Part-1"
+title:  "Dotnet Core SPROC Validation"
 date:   2019-05-12 11:59:11 -0400
 categories: jekyll update
 ---

 ## Goals

-Create a generic way to express what stored procedures are required for an WebApi to function properly.
-Once expressed at startup validate that these objects exist in the database.
+Create a structured means to specify what Stored Procedures (SPROCS) are required for a program to work properly.
+Once we have defined the required SPROCS then at start up create an application that has the ability to verify in the database that those objects exist.

 ### Requirements